peihanw/orauld/README.md

 #### TODO

+- Replace JDK LinkedBlockingQueue with com.conversantmedia:disruptor to impove performance. (implemented in branch v-0.2)
 - Support DATE/TIMESTAMP WITH TIMEZONE.
-- Replace JDK LinkedBlockingQueue with LMAX Disruptor to impove performance.